DETAILED ACTION

 A base (14; Fig. 4-5), wherein the dustproof cap covers the base (Fig. 2);

-The flip cap located at the use position presses the replaceable container (Col. 3, lines 10-18 discloses that the clip cap is pressed against the base to allow a press-fit interaction between the lid and base.
-As such, in the process, it would also result in the replaceable container to be pressed by the flip cap as well), with the at least one use port corresponding to an opening of the cosmetic product (Fig. 1); and
+the flip cap located at the use position presses the replaceable container (Col. 3, lines 10-18 discloses that the clip cap is pressed against the base to allow a press-fit interaction between the lid and base.
+As such, in the process, it would also result in the replaceable container to be pressed by the flip cap as well), with the at least one use port corresponding to an opening of the replaceable container (Fig. 1); and

-When the flip cap is located at the open position, the cosmetic product is in a dismountable state (Col. 3, lines 49-58; Fig. 3).
+when the flip cap is located at the open position, the replaceable container is in a dismountable state (Col. 3, lines 49-58; Fig. 3).

 PNG